Opelousas with Florennes, Belgium.

 Today you can tour some of the parish’s oldest surviving structures at Le Vieux Village Heritage Park, home of the Jim Bowie Display, the old Whiteville Schoolhouse, Andrepont’s General Store, St. Joseph’s Historic Chapel, and The Venus House (circa 1791).

 While the city has a fascinating history, it’s the music that has people coming back for more.
 Opelousas became known as the “Zydeco Music Capital of the World” in 2000 when the Louisiana Legislature made official what locals already knew.
 It’s the birthplace of two Grammy award-winning artists, Clifton Chenier (1925-1987), a master accordionist hailed as the King of Zydeco, and Terrance Simien.
 Learn more about these two local music legends and other zydeco musicians at the Zydeco Music Exhibit at Le Vieux Village Heritage Park.
 Visit the park in the spring and fall to hear live zydeco bands on Friday evenings at Music & Market.
-Visitors can also hear jazz on the weekends at Arpeggios Lounge & Event Center or a wide variety of Louisiana music genres at Evangeline Downs Racetrack & Casino.
+Visitors can also hear live music on the weekends at Arpeggios Lounge & Event Center and a wide variety of Louisiana music genres at Evangeline Downs Racetrack & Casino.

 The town slogan, “Perfectly Seasoned”, accurately describes the area’s cuisine.
 Restaurants today are still influenced by two Opelousas natives, the late culinary great, Chef Paul Prudhomme, and seasoning entrepreneur, Tony Chachere.
 With local eateries still open since the 30’s, you can enjoy recipes that are tried and true!